Super HxEros: Manga

-Super HxEros, written and illustrated by Ryōma Kitada, was serialized in Shueisha's Jump Square magazine from May 2, 2017, to February 4, 2021.
+Written and illustrated by Ryōma Kitada, Super HxEros was serialized in Shueisha's Jump Square magazine from May 2, 2017, to February 4, 2021.
 Kitada announced that the series will continue in some form in the future.
 Shueisha collected its chapters in twelve individual tankōbon volumes, which were released from September 4, 2017, to March 4, 2021.
 In North America, the manga is licensed by Seven Seas Entertainment.